praveenraam/DailyCodingNote/OOP - Java/Inheritance.md

         this.weight = weight;
     }
     public BoxWeight(double size,double weight){
-        super(size); // This call cube's contructor of the parent class
-        this.weight = weight;
+        super(size); // This call cube's contructor of the parent class, this has to be first. this.weight = weight;
     }
     public void AccessProps(){